 New England's quintessential charm lines its streets — literally.
 Each of the six states that comprise the region is unique, but New England's shared history can be felt in both its small towns and its bustling cities.
 Cruise to New England and wind your way through cobblestone streets dotted with antique lampposts and colonial homes.
 Take a trip to Maine and hike your way through Acadia National Park, known for its stunning granite cliffs and rocky beaches along the Atlantic coastline.
 Then make your way further south to the old seaside town of Portland, a haven for artists, foodies and water lovers alike.
 Walk the Freedom Trail in Boston to learn about the American Revolution in the very places it began.

-Some of Royal Caribbean's New England cruises go as far north as Quebec and St. John's in Canada, giving you the full experience of the Atlantic coast.
+Some of Royal Caribbean's New England cruises go as far north as Quebec and St. John's in Canada, giving you the full experience of the Atlantic coast, including the world’s famous New York City

 A one-week cruise through New England will allow you to visit all of the can't-miss cities along the coast, from Quebec to Bar Harbor and even down to Boston.

-Fall in love with New England's enchanting foliage, historic landmarks and small-town culture
+Fall in love with the enchanting foliage, historic landmarks and small-town culture

 We've circled the globe and couldn't find any sailings that match your search.
 View All Cruises